-Committee: Senate Rules and Operations of the Senate Date:

-Introduced by: Sens.
-Brown, Newton, Woodard Prepared by: Jennifer McGinnis and
+Committee: Senate Commerce and Insurance.
+If favorable, re-refer to Judiciary.
+If favorable, re-refer to Rules and Operations of the Senate April 16, 2019 Introduced by: Analysis of: Sens.
+Brown, Newton, Woodard First Edition Prepared by: Jennifer McGinnis and Erika Churchill, Staff Attorneys

-Analysis of: Second Edition

-Erika Churchill, Staff Attorneys

-April 30, 2019